kjappelbaum/oximachine_featurizer/README.md

 The bottleneck of this approach is that it currently checks for each name if we exclude it (e.g., due to wrong assignments).
 One should expect a runtime in the order of several minutes for several structures.

 Some output can be found on the [MaterialsCloud Archive (doi: 10.24435/materialscloud:2019.0085/v1 )](https://doi.org/10.24435/materialscloud:2019.0085/v1).

+## Example usage

+The use of the main functions of this package is shown in the Jupyter Notebook in the example directory.
+It contains some example structures and the output, which should be produces in seconds.